parrottq/sysc4806-survey/README.md

 This project will allow users to create polls, answer polls which have been created, and view the results of polls.

+The production version of this application can be found at: https://mini-survey.azurewebsites.net/

 UML Model Class Diagram:
 ![SYSC4806_SurveyChimp_UML](https://github.com/parrottq/sysc4806-survey/assets/89619482/33f6910e-3b96-495a-9022-3a7aab07c99d)